-Students may notify Quantic School of Business and Technology of their enrollment withdrawal/cancellation by any manner; however, most students choose to do so via email.
-Quantic School of Business and Technology's phone number and headquarters address are available on the Quantic website, and multiple communication mechanisms exist throughout the Quantic platform, allowing students to contact Quantic School of Business and Technology staff by email.
+Students may notify Quantic School of Business and Technology of their enrollment withdrawal/cancellation in writing or verbally.
+Quantic School of Business and Technology publishes its phone number and headquarters address on the Quantic website, and multiple communication mechanisms exist throughout the Quantic platform, allowing students to contact Quantic School of Business and Technology staff by email.